 HBCUs like Delaware State have traditionally had an outsized role in the Black community.
 While HBCUs make up just 3% of the country’s colleges and universities, they produce nearly 25% of all Black graduates.

 Many DSU students are from economically disadvantaged communities, where their talents are often overlooked or underserved by the public education system.
 And many are first-generation college students.
 “What we offer our students is an opportunity to change not just their career trajectory,” Allen says, “but the ability to help their families and communities as well.”

 According to Allen, these efforts are already bearing fruit.
 Compared to four years ago, more DSU students are graduating, and 86% of graduates either enroll in graduate school or are employed within six months of completing DSU’s curriculum.

-Bank of America has committed $25 million to help Black and Hispanic/Latino individuals acquire and improve job skills—part of a $1 billion, four-year commitment to advance racial equality and economic opportunity.
+Bank of America has committed $25 million to help Black and Hispanic/Latino individuals acquire and improve job skills—part of a $1.25 billion, five-year commitment to advance racial equality and economic opportunity.
 This jobs-focused initiative includes partnerships with six HBCUs, four public Hispanic Serving Institutions (HSIs) and 11 community colleges that serve predominantly Black and Hispanic/Latino students.

-For a full picture of the bank’s support of Black and Hispanic/Latino communities across the United States, read more about the $1 billion, four-year commitment, which includes support of heath care, jobs training, small business, affordable housing and more.
+For a full picture of the bank’s support of Black and Hispanic/Latino communities across the United States, read more about the $1.25 billion, five-year commitment, which includes support of heath care, jobs training, small business, affordable housing and more.

 Originally published 11/24/2020